-Overall Member Cost S Share Provisions In-Network Benefits Out-of-Network Benefits The deductible is the cost you have to pay for certain covered services during your annual coverage period before benefits will be paid for those covered services .
-Your deductible per plan ye ear is: \$0 per member \$250 per member This deductible applies to a except prescription drugs a covered services as noted in nd supplies and certain \$0 per family No family limit Any costs you pay for in-network benefits will not be applied toward the out-of-network deductible. be The family deductible can be met by eligible costs incurred by any combination of members enrolled under the same family plan.
+Overall Member Cost Share Provisions In-Network Benefits Out-of-Network Benefits Deductible The deductible is the cost you have to pay for certain covered services during your annual coverage period before benefits will be paid for those covered services .
+Your deductible per plan ye ar is: \$250 per member This deductible applies to all covered services except in-network preventive health services (other than vision supplies and related covered services), prescription drugs and supplies, and certain covered services as noted in this chart.
+No family limit The family deductible can be met by eligible costs incurred by any combination of members enrolled under the same family plan.
 But, no one member will have to pay more than the per member deductible .
-Out-of-Pocket Maximu m costs for covered services. e period for your share of the Your out-of-pocket maximu m per plan year is: See your Out-of-Pocket Ma amount. ximum Rider for this This out-of-pocket maximum is a total of the deductible , copayments , and coinsurance you pay for covered services , excluding costs for prescription drugs and supplies.
+Out-of-Pocket Maximu Out-of-Pocket Maximum The out-of-pocket maximum is the most you could pay during your annual coverage period for your share of the costs for covered services .
+Your out-of-pocket maximum n per plan year is: See your Out-of-Pocket Ma amount. ximum Rider for this This out-of-pocket maximum is a total of the deductible , copayments , and coinsurance you pay for covered services , excluding costs for prescription drugs and supplies.
 The family out-of-pocket maximum can be met by eligible costs incurred by any combination of members enrolled under the same family plan.
 But, no one member will have to pay more than the per member See your Blue Cross and Blue Shield Drug Plan for your out-of-pocket maximum for prescription drugs and supplies. out-of-pocket maximum.
-Overall Benefit Maximu Jm None Covered Services In-Network Benefits Your Cost Is: Out-of-Network Benefits Your Cost Is: Admissions for Inpatient Medical and Surgical Care In a General Hospital Hospital services \$250 copayment per admission 20% after deductible Physician and other covered professional provider services No charge 20% after deductible • In a Chronic Disease Hospital (same as admissions in a General Hospital) (same as admissions in a General Hospital) • In a Rehabilitation Hospital (60-day benefit limit per member per calendar year) Hospital services No charge 20% after deductible Physician and other covered professional provider services No charge 20% after deductible
+Overall Benefit Maximu m None Covered Services In-Network Benefits Your Cost Is: Out-of-Network Benefits Your Cost Is: Admissions for Inpatient Medical and Surgical Care In a General Hospital Hospital services Physician and other covered professional provider services 20% after deductible 20% after deductible 40% after deductible 40% after deductible In a Chronic Disease Hospital (same as admissions in a General Hospital) (same as admissions in a General Hospital) • In a Rehabilitation Hospital (60-day benefit limit per member per calendar year) Hospital services 20% after deductible 40% after deductible Physician and other covered professional provider services 20% after deductible 40% after deductible